Tekshan98Madhawa/Simple-Interest-Calculator/README.md

 # Simple-Interest-Calculator
-This simple calculator designed with HTML , CSS and Javascript
+This simple interest calculator designed with HTML , CSS and Javascript.
+With this calculator you can calculate interest of a fixed deposit.